pikangie/blender_mmd_tools/README_en.md

    (you can also find the addon my search)
 2. After installation, you can find the panel called MMD on the left of 3D view

-### MMDモデルデータ読み込み
+### Loading MMD Model Data
-1. mmd_toolsパネルの"import/Model"ボタンを選択してください。
+1. Choose the "import/Model" button of the "mmd_tools" panel.
-2. ファイル選択画面でpmxファイルを選択すると、選択されたモデルをインポートします。
+2. In the file selection, choose your pmx file, and it will import the selected model.

-### モーションデータの読み込み
+### Loading of Motion Data
-1. あらかじめ読み込んでおいたモデルのMeshとArmature、Cameraを選択してください。(選択していない項目はインポートされません)
+1. Before loading the mesh and armature, select the camera.
+(Only selected items wil be imported.)
-2. mmd_toolsパネルの"import/Motion"ボタンを選択してください。
+2. Select the "import / Motion" button of "mmd_tools" panel.
-3. ファイル選択画面でvmdファイルを選択すると選択中のオブジェクトへモーションをインポートします。
+3. Choose the vmd file in the file selection screen.
+It will import the motion to the objects in the selection.
-4. 「update scene settings」チェックボックスをオンにしておくと、モーションの読み込み後にフレームレンジ等のシーン設定を自動更新します。
+4. Check the "update scene settings" checkbox on.
+After reading the motion, things like the frame range and scene setting will automatically update.

-各種機能詳細
+Various Functional Settings
 -------------------------------
 ### Import Model
-MMDモデルデータをインポートします。対応形式はpmdファイルおよびpmx(ver2.0)ファイルです。
+Import the MMD model data.
+Supported formats are pmd files and pmx(ver2.0) files.
-各オプションはデフォルト推薦です。
+Default options are recommended.
-剛体情報を読み込みたくない場合は、"import only non dynamics rigid bodies"オプションをオンにしてください。
+If you do not want to read rigid imformation, select the option "import only non dynamics rigid bodies".

 * scale
-    * スケールです。Import Motion時のスケールと統一してください。
+    * It's the scale/sizing.
+Please match the imported motion.
 * rename bones
-    * ボーンの名前をblenderに適した名前にリネームします。（右腕→腕.Lなど）
+    * Rename bones to suitable names for Blender. (ex: 右腕 → arm.L)
 * hide rigid bodies and joints
     *  剛体情報を持つ各種オブジェクトを非表示にします。
 * import only non dynamics rigid bodies